-UC Berkeley's Division of Data Sciences, in partnership with the National Science Foundation and the Microsoft Corporation will be holding a workshop on undergraduate data science pedagogy from July 16 - 19.
+UC Berkeley's Division of Data Sciences, in partnership with the National Science Foundation, the West Big Data Innovation Hub, and Microsoft will be holding a workshop on undergraduate data science pedagogy from July 16 - 19.
 Taught by Professor David Wagner, recipient of the Berkeley Distinguished Teaching Award and Data 8 co-instructor, this workshop is intended for faculty in US bachelor’s degree granting institutions, who are actively engaged in developing and offering a data science curriculum.

 UC Berkeley has pioneered an innovative undergraduate “Foundations of Data Science” curriculum (http://data8.org) that takes an integrated approach to introductory computer science and statistics, allowing students to use data-driven methods to think critically about the world, draw conclusions from data, and effectively communicate results.
 Starting in 2015 with a hundred students and growing to over a thousand per semester in 2017, Data 8 became UC Berkeley’s fastest growing course, serving students from 75 majors across the University.
 Curriculum innovation accompanying the course is further developed in domain area “connector” courses that complement Data 8 concepts and “modules” that introduce data science into existing courses across campus.